After initial rounds of success, you’ll eventually reach a plateau in your weight loss.

 Don’t assume that you’ll maintain the rapid weight loss you experienced at the start of your exercise and nutrition plan.
 Be prepared to lose one to two pounds per week at most.
 Knowing this will shield you from disappointment.
 Focus more on what you’ve accomplished as opposed to weight loss.
 How do you look?
 How do you feel?
 If you answer “great” to those questions, then you’re well on your way to reaching your goals.

 Also, remember how your body looked before you committed to getting fit and feeling happy.
 We tend to only look at the weekly change on the scale and forget where we were when we started.
 So, don’t say, “I didn’t lose any weight this week.”
 Instead, proclaim, “I’ve lost 10 pounds in 5 weeks.”

 4 Tips for Avoiding the Plateau

 - Don’t weigh yourself every day!
 Fluctuations will spoil your mood.
 Please only weigh yourself once a week under the same conditions.

 - Cool your jets!
-If you stick to it through the plateau, you will resume losing weight after 2 to 3 weeks as if by magic and this happens without changing anything.
+If you stick to it through the plateau, you will resume losing weight after 2 to 3 weeks.

 With the Gymondo nutrition plan, you will effectively achieve your goals for the long-term.
 By combining regular exercise sessions with a healthy, natural diet, your pounds will melt away as you become more fit and active.